HuynhTanPhatT/Hotel-Booking/README.md

 - Target: Hotel Management Team
 - Area: VietNam
 # Dataset Overview
+- There are 6 tables in a dataset providing insights into booking-related variables ( Confirmed, Pending, Cancelled Bookings), the type of deposite made (Bank Transfer, Cash, Credit Card, Crypto, Paypal) and  Check-in&out date.
+Additionally, other informations about customer: Phone, Email,...
 # Data processing
+1. Create and Merge Tables by SQL
+- The data
-Data Anomoly by SQL:
+3. Data Anomaly by SQL:
-1. Identify cases where the same room number has more than 2 bookings on the same day
+- Identify cases where the same room number has more than 2 bookings on the same day
-2. double booking happens when the second guest arrives before the first guest has checked out
+- Double booking happens when the second guest arrives before the first guest has checked out

 # Key Insights